mbkoltai/ExaStoLog/doc/README.md

 fcn_nodes_rules_cmp(nodes,rules)
 ```

-If the BOOLNET file is not consistent in terms of its nodes and rules, this function displays an error message, otherwise prints *Model seems correct: all elements in rules found in nodes list*.
+If the BOOLNET file is not consistent in terms of its nodes and rules, this function displays an error message, otherwise prints *'Model seems correct: all elements in rules found in nodes list'*.

 To create the logical model we need to generate a function file:
 ```MATLAB